A Moment in Time

 Meet me for coffee?
 Starbucks, today, 4 o’clock?
 She signed it yours, Isabella.
-The script as elegant as the woman.
+The script was elegant as the woman.

 My heart flipped.
 She noticed.
-Was it anything more than a friendly chat, or did she need to find out if the connection I’d felt the first time I saw her pacing the front of the classroom was real?
+Was it anything more than a friendly chat, over tea?
+She often brought her spice scent Chai tea with her, sipping as she lectured.
+Or did she need to find out if the connection I’d felt the first time I saw her pacing the front of the classroom was real?
+Did she feel what I did when I shook her hand today?
 I’d know in a few minutes.
 The Starbucks was just around the corner.

 A Moment in Time